How to thrive (not just survive!) in your first semester of college

 Madelyn Wilkins (‘23)

 From personal experience, there are three steps to thriving at GU.
 First, make the most of Orientation Weekend.
 Even though you will be exhausted from the excitement of first arriving on campus and sometimes orientation events can seem “silly,” this is the time where everyone is the most willing to meet new people.
 Everyone is in the same place as you, and this is the best opportunity to meet people outside of your dorm or major.
 The second step is to introduce yourself to people in your classes, even though it can be intimidating.
 Study buddies are a big contributor to being successful!
 Bonus points if it is a class specific to your major (or full of people in your major).
 Lastly, get involved without overworking yourself.
 It is easy to want to be part of everything GU has to offer, but balancing your time is critical.
 Joining clubs and sports is important, because it is a great way to meet people and explore interests, but it is equally important to save time for your class work and for yourself.
-The biggest takeaway is that GU sets you up to thrive, you just take advantage of the resources!
+The biggest takeaway is that GU sets you up to thrive, you just have to take advantage of the resources!

 Aileen Sarmiento (‘23)

 The transition from high school to college can be challenging academically for many people, but what I found helped me was starting good habits early!
-It might seem to push that paper or quiz until the day before it’s due, but a cycle like this can catch up to you quickly.
+It might seem really easy to push that paper or quiz until the day before it’s due, but a cycle like this can catch up to you quickly.
 Trust me, I know!
 Reaching out to your professors is also the best way to go when you need help.
 It might seem daunting at first, but simply close your eyes and click send on that email.
 Your professors are here to help you succeed so they will always be there to help you.
 Socially, I would say to join any clubs that interest you and to take risks!
 You don’t know what will happen or if you will get accepted into that club that you really want to be a part of, unless you take a risk and try your hardest to make it.
 Your Gonzaga community will always be behind you to help and support you in any they can.
 Good luck with your first semester and go Zags!

 Irene Gil (‘23)